apache/drill/_docs/manage-drill/017-how-multiple-users-share-a-drillbit.md

 ### Example Configuration

 For example, you configure the queue reserved for large queries to hold a 5-query maximum.
-You configure the queue reserved for small queue to hold 20 queries.
+You configure the queue reserved for small queries to hold 20 queries.
 Users start to run queries, and Drill receives the following query requests in this order:

 * Query A (blue): 1 billion records, Drill estimates 10 million rows will be processed
 * Query B (red): 2 billion records, Drill estimates 20 million rows will be processed